termsurf/text.tree/readme.md

 See the License for the specific language governing permissions and limitations under the License.

-## TextSurf
+## TermSurf

-This is being developed by the folks at [TextSurf](https://text.surf), a California-based project for helping humanity master information and computation.
-Find us on [Twitter](https://twitter.com/textsurfcode), [LinkedIn](https://www.linkedin.com/company/textsurf), and [Facebook](https://www.facebook.com/textsurfcodecode).
-Check out our other [GitHub projects](https://github.com/textsurf) as well!
+This is being developed by the folks at [TermSurf](https://term.surf), a California-based project for helping humanity master information and computation.
+Find us on [Twitter](https://twitter.com/termsurfcode), [LinkedIn](https://www.linkedin.com/company/termsurf), and [Facebook](https://www.facebook.com/termsurfcodecode).
+Check out our other [GitHub projects](https://github.com/termsurf) as well!